ajaysheoran2323/jitsi-on-kubernetes/README.md

 #### Different topology

-To be able to do video conferencing with other people, the jvb component should be reachable by all participants (eg: a public IP).
 Thus the default behaviour of advertised the internal IP of jvb, is not really suitable in many cases.
 Kubernetes offers multiple possibilities to work around the problem.
 Not all options are available depending on the Kubernetes cluster setup.
 The chart tries to make all options available without enforcing one.